 The scope and impact of health risks from alcohol and drug abuse are well documented and alarming.
 These risks range from mood-altering to life threatening, and the consequences affect not only individuals, but also their families, communities, and society at large.
-The College conducts educational programs about the dangers of abuse of alcohol and other drugs in an effort to encourage and promote responsible and healthy lifestyles.
-These Human Resource and Office of Student Affairs sponsored programs relating to Alcohol and Drug Awareness and Education are offered [as required in HEA Section 120 (20 U.S.C.
+The University conducts educational programs about the dangers of abuse of alcohol and other drugs in an effort to encourage and promote responsible and healthy lifestyles.
+The abuse of alcohol and other drugs alters behavior, distorts perception, impairs thinking, impedes judgment, and sabotages opportunity.
+Alcohol and drug abuse also may result in deterioration of physical health by causing or contributing to various diseases, illnesses, birth defects, and even death.
+These Human Resource and Office of Student Life and Leadership sponsored programs relating to Alcohol and Drug Awareness and Education are offered [as required in HEA Section 120 (20 U.S.C.
 100i)] as well as help for those seeking additional assistance with alcohol or drug related problems.
-The College also works closely with local resources to provide access to programs for treatment for individuals who are experiencing difficulty in coping with issues related to alcohol and/or drug abuse.
+The University also works closely with local resources to provide access to programs for treatment for individuals who are experiencing difficulty in coping with issues related to alcohol and/or drug abuse.
 Faculty/staff/students wishing to seek initial assistance through off-campus sources may contact Alcohol and Drug Abuse Services at 1-800-848-3649 in Gainesville or Advantage Behavioral Health at 1-800-715-4225 in Athens.
 Additional substance abuse resources are:

-Advantage Behavioral Health Systems (Athens, GA) 1 (855) 333-9544 Avita Community Partners (Demorest, Gainesville, and Toccoa, GA) (706) 894-3700 Black Bear Lodge (Sautee Nacoochee, GA) 1 (855) 688-0706 Freedom Hill (Demorest, GA) (706) 776-6109 Mustard Seed Counseling (Demorest, GA) (706) 894-1371 Psychiatric Professionals of Georgia (Suwanee, GA) (678)-496-9863 Ridgeview Institute Monroe (844) 350-8800 Skyland Trail (Atlanta, GA) (404) 315-8333 Summit Ridge Athens (678) 442-5858 Thriveworks Counseling (Cumming, GA) (770) 224-7008 Twin Lake Recovery Center (Monroe, GA) 1 (888) 995-2560
+Advantage Behavioral Health Systems (Athens, GA) 1 (855) 333-9544

+Avita Community Partners (Demorest, Gainesville, and Toccoa, GA) (706) 894-3700

+Black Bear Lodge (Sautee Nacoochee, GA) 1 (855) 688-0706

+Freedom Hill (Demorest, GA) (706) 776-6109

+Mustard Seed Counseling (Demorest, GA) (706) 894-1371

+Psychiatric Professionals of Georgia (Suwanee, GA) (678)-496-9863

+Ridgeview Institute Monroe (844) 350-8800

+Skyland Trail (Atlanta, GA) (404) 315-8333

+Summit Ridge Athens (678) 442-5858

+Thriveworks Counseling (Cumming, GA) (770) 224-7008

+Twin Lake Recovery Center (Monroe, GA) 1 (888) 995-2560